47th annual DCMF: July 18-20, 2025!

 There are two studio spaces and bedrooms to choose from, a living room, bathroom, fully equipped kitchen, laundry facilities, and internet.

-Artists have access to DCMF audio equipment and facilities, and Klondike Institute of Art & Culture (KIAC) equipment and facilities including a sound-proof rehearsal space, video & sound equipment, art supplies, printing facilities, a piano, and a performance space.
+Artists also have access to DCMF’s professional recording studio, office space, and audio equipment.
+Access to equipment and facilities at the Klondike Institute of Art & Culture (including video & sound equipment, art supplies, print making facilities, and a performance space) can also be negotiated.

 beenhere